Thaifighter-glitch/Thai_Data_Analysis_Portfolio/project-5_colorado_ozone_2024_qgis/README.md

 # Colorado Ozone Mapping (QGIS, 2024)

 Cartographic analysis of ozone levels across Colorado in 2024 using QGIS.
-Includes publication-ready maps, a custom standalone legend, and an animated timelapse GIF.
+Includes publication-ready maps, a custom standalone legend, an animated timelapse GIF, and a Tableau interactive dashboard.

 ---